JustinGOSSES/justingosses-website/data/blog/compliance-does-not-work-on-all-dependency-risks.md

 <TOCInline toc={props.toc} exclude="Overview" toHeading={2} />

+## Executive summary

+## Definitions

+### Modern software's use of open source code dependencies

+## Why you might care?

 ## The different shapes of different dependency risks explains why a compliance approach does not work well for all types of risks

-### The short summary without having to read anything else

-### Modern software's use of open source code dependencies

 ### Types of risks from open source code dependencies

 <INSERT TABLE FROM README IN MICROSOFT/OSPO GITHUB REPO>